Skip to main content

 4 mentions Positive Neutral Negative

-Overall, users report that the game's optimization is solid, with a well-designed UI that has improved significantly since the beta.
-Regular updates from the developers have led to noticeable enhancements in performance and interface, although some players feel that the scripted progression detracts from the experience.
+Overall, users report that the game's optimization is commendable, with a well-designed UI that has improved significantly since the beta.
+Regular updates from the developers have led to noticeable enhancements in performance and interface, although some players feel that progression is overly scripted rather than based on individual performance.

 • “I saw in a couple of cases I could just approve everyone very quickly and my performance would still be good.”